-Dear Nagel:
+Dear Mr. Nagel:

-The New York State Department of Environmental Conservation (Department) and the New York State Department of Health (NYSDOH) have reviewed the Remedial Work Plan aka Remedial Investigation/Alternatives Analysis Report dated July 2012 and the Remedial Action Work Plan (RAWP) dated July 2014 as it pertains to the Tecumseh Phase III-5 Business Park (Steel Sun) site.
-These reports were prepared by Benchmark on behalf of Tecumseh Redevelopment Inc. The RAWP is hereby approved.
-Please ensure that a copy of the approved RAWP is placed in the document repository.
+The New York State Department of Environmental Conservation (Department) and the New York State Department of Health (NYSDOH) have reviewed the Interim Remedial Measure Remedial Work Plan (RWP) for the Tecumseh Phase III-1 Business Park Site dated August 2011 and prepared by Benchmark on behalf of Tecumseh Redevelopment Inc. The IRMWP is hereby approved.
+Please ensure that a copy of the approved IRMWP is placed in the document repository(ies).
 The draft plan should be removed.

 Enclosed is a copy of the Department's Decision Document for the site.
 The remedy is to be implemented in accordance with this Decision Document.
-Please ensure that a copy of the Decision Document is placed in the document repository.
+Please ensure that a copy of the Decision Document is placed in the document repository(ies).

-Please contact the Department's Project Manager, Maurice Moore, at (716)851-7220 or maurice.moore@dec.ny.gov at your earliest convenience to discuss next steps.
-Please recall the Department requires a seven (7) day notice prior to the start of field work.
+Please contact the Department's Project Manager, Maurice Moore, at (716) 851-7220 or maurice.moore@dec.ny.gov at your earliest convenience to discuss next steps.